+Israel strikes Lebanon and Palestine’s Gaza after rocket fire in major escalation

 Israel strikes Lebanon and Gaza after rocket fire in major escalation

-Israel launches air strikes in retaliation against rockets fired by Hamas
+Israel launches air strikes in retaliation against rockets allegedly fired by Hamas

 Israel launched air strikes on Lebanon and Gaza on Friday targeting militant group Hamas in retaliation against a barrage of cross-border rockets fired from Lebanon.